OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/6._Time_synchronization/index.md

 # Time synchronization

-This tutorial shows how to implement network-wide time synchronization with libuavcan.
+This advanced-level tutorial shows how to implement network-wide time synchronization with libuavcan.

 Two applications are implemented: